 This program has been approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education, Skills and Training

 Kristina Ongkeko talks about the benefit of small class sizes at Vancouver Career College.

-This course builds on the skills learned in the Student Success Strategies course.
+This course builds on the skills learned in the Student Success Strategies course or its equivalent.
 It provides information on how to use the communication skills learned in order to make a successful presentation to a prospective employer.
 Students also learn how to uncover the hidden job market and identifyemployment opportunities.
-Self-assessment during this course allows students to identify their personal skills that are transferable to the workplace and to describe these skills to a prospective employer.
-Students are videotaped during a mock interview and participate in the analysis of their performance in the “interview”.
+Self-assessment during this course allows students to identify their personal skills that are transferable to the work place and to describe these skills to a prospective employer.
+Students may be videotaped during a mock interview and will participate in the analysis of their performance in the “interview”.

 Students will learn techniques and procedures used to prepare and administer basic procedures and tests utilized in medical offices.